jim-easterbrook/pyctools/README.rst

 Every tool extended this block of text with details of what it did - the program name, its parameters, the time and machine it ran on, etc.
 This often proved useful when seeking to find out what a particular file was supposed to be.

-Pyctools will probably use XMP "sidecar" files to store metadata like this.
+Pyctools uses XMP "sidecar" files to store metadata like this.
 Using sidecar files means we won't need to restrict the video or still image file formats to those that support metadata.

 Extensible
 ----------

-The core parts of Pyctools will be open source and available from places such as `GitHub <https://github.com/>`_ and `PyPI <https://pypi.python.org/pypi>`_.
+The core parts of Pyctools are open source and available from `GitHub <https://github.com/jim-easterbrook/pyctools>`_ and `PyPI <https://pypi.python.org/pypi/pyctools.core/0.0.0>`_.
-The intention is to structure it so that Pyctools extensions can be obtained from elsewhere and installed into a common Pyctools installation.
+Python `namespace packages <http://legacy.python.org/dev/peps/pep-0420/>`_ are used (via `setuptools <https://pythonhosted.org/setuptools/setuptools.html#namespace-packages>`_) to allow Pyctools to be easily extended by other people.
 There should be nothing to stop commercial developers writing their own extensions, either for release or purely for internal use.

 Licence